funkypozzy/firmware/README.md

 > [!NOTE]
 > **SSID** and **Wifipassword** are placeholder to be modified with your actual SSID and password.

-- modifies the ethernet ip fallback address in file [/general/overlay/etc/init.d/S40network](/general/overlay/etc/init.d/S40network) from 192.168.2.1 (which is outside my subnet ip range) to 192.168.1.200 which is inside my subnet range and not in conflict with other devices connected to my LAN.
-This addresso is used to get access to the ip camera via ethernet cable in case the wifi connection can not be established.
+- modifies the Ethernet ip fallback address in file [/general/overlay/etc/init.d/S40network](/general/overlay/etc/init.d/S40network) from 192.168.2.1 (which is outside my subnet ip range) to 192.168.1.200 which is inside my subnet range and not in conflict with other devices connected to my LAN.
+This address is used to get access to the IP camera via Ethernet cable in case the wifi connection can not be established.

 - assign a fixed value to the variable *dev* (i.e. dev=atbm603x-gk7205v300-xm-g6s) in file [/general/overlay/etc/init.d/S40network](/general/overlay/etc/init.d/S40network) Without this modification you should manually assign a value to the U-boot variable with command:
 ~~~